Punktum-dk/epp-service-specification/README.md

 I accordance with [RFC 5910][RFC5910].
 We support DS only and not DNSKEY.
 In addition the maximum signature lifetime (`secDNS:maxSigLife`) is disregarded.
 See [section 3.3](http://tools.ietf.org/html/rfc5910#section-3.3) in the referenced RFC.

+DK Hostmaster specifies rules ownership of DNSSEC keys.
+If you provide DNSSEC keys a part of registration, the keys are associated with the registrant as owner.
+If you want to specify another owner, please specify the `tech` or `keyholder` role (see: Role Mapping under: create domain command).

 ## Contact Creation

 This command does not support the feature of providing own userid.
 The userid has to be specified as `auto` and the userid is assigned by DK Hostmaster.
 See also information on the create contact command.

+## Waiting List

+DK Hostmaster supports a concept of waiting list for domainnames, when a domainname becomes available to the first position on a waiting list, it should be registered using the standard registration proces either using the email form or EPP.
+This influences the create domain command, which should just be populated with the userid of the user which has been pre-approved for registration of the domainname with DK Hostmaster.
+No other information is available on waiting lists via EPP.

 ## Information Disclosure